Rob Corless, Editor-in-Chief Maple Transactions

 My new book, with Neil Calkin and Eunice Chan!
 Open access, Open Educational Resource version

 Computational Discovery on Jupyter Chapter 5 (or is it Unit 5?
 With a Jupyter Book the old words for divisions of a book are a bit obsolete) covers Bohemian matrices at an entry level.
-The book has now been published by SIAM.
+The book has now been published by SIAM (November 2023).
 You can find it at The SIAM Bookstore online

 Jupyter and Maple